 California Office of the Attorney General.

-Cybersecurity in the Golden State Feb.
+Cybersecurity in the Golden State.
+Feb.
 2014.

 White House.
-Consumer Data Privacy in a Networked World Feb.
+Consumer Data Privacy in a Networked World: A Framework for Protecting Privacy and Promoting Innovation in the Global Digital Economy.
+Feb.
 2012.

 U.S. Department of Commerce, National Telecommunications and Information Administration.
 Commercial Data Privacy and Innovation in the Internet Economy: A Dynamic Policy Framework.
 Dec.
 2010.